Transformers: A midwife’s tale

 “The doctor would come in, catch the baby and then turn around and go home.
 I just wanted to be more part of it,” Sala says.
 “I knew that I would have to change myself and my credentials before I would be able to have any influence on the outcome.”

-She enrolled in the now-defunct midwifery program at the Baylor College of Medicine.
+She enrolled in the Baylor College of Medicine’s midwifery program, now defunct.
 Although midwifery has been common practice in other parts of the globe for centuries, it fell out of favor in the U.S. in the early 1900s as modern obstetrics and hospitals claimed to be safer for childbirth.
 Midwifery has experienced a resurgence in this country within the past several decades, due in part to women wanting more control over their bodies and a more holistic approach to health care.
 According to a study by the American College of Nurse Midwives, the number of births assisted by certified nurse midwives has steadily increased — albeit slightly — from 2005-2014.

 Midwives like Sala not only encourage natural childbirth, including drug-free practices such as massage and relaxation techniques, but also manage a woman’s prenatal and postpartum care.